Skip navigation

 Case History

-In May 2022, Judge Alexander granted Plaintiffs' motion to certify a “class” in the case.
-This allowed the key liability issues in this case to be resolved in one classwide trial, leaving only the amount of each person’s damages to be determined afterward in individual mini-trials or some other procedure.
-The certified class is defined as:
+In May 2022, Judge Alexander granted Plaintiffs’ motion to certify a “class” in the case.
+This allowed the key liability issues in this case to be resolved in one classwide trial, leaving only the amount of each plaintiff’s damages to be determined afterward in individual mini-trials or some other procedure.

 Case Overview